Abstract independence relations in neostability theory: Relative Kim- and Conant-independence

-Thus, if $a$ is not $\ind^1$-Kim-independent from $b$ over $M$, then there is some $\phi(x,b) \in \tp(a/Mb)$ that $\ind^1$-Kim-divides over $M$, and so, by the above, it $\ind^2$-Kim-divides over $M$.
-Hence, $a$ is not $\ind^2$-Kim-independent from $b$ over $M$. \end{proof} \begin{example} $\find$-Kim-independence $\implies$ Kim-independence $\implies$ coheir-independence. \end{example} \begin{lemma} \thlabel{ind-kim-dividing-characterisation} Let $\ind$ be an independence relation and $M \models T$.
-The following are equivalent: \begin{enumerate}[(i)] \item $\tp(a/Mb)$ does not $\ind$-Kim-divide over $M$. \item For any global $M$-$\ind$-free extension $q$ of $\tp(b/M)$ and any (equiv, some) $M$-indiscernible Morley sequence $I = (b_i)_{i<\omega}$ in $q$ over $M$ with $b_0 = b$, there is some $a' \equiv_{Mb} a$ such that $I$ is $Ma'$-indiscernible. \item For any global $M$-$\ind$-free extension $q$ of $\tp(b/M)$ and any (equiv, some) $M$-indiscernible Morley sequence $I = (b_i)_{i<\omega}$ in $q$ over $M$ with $b_0 = b$, there is some $I' \equiv_{Mb} I$ such that $I'$ is $Ma$-indiscernible. \end{enumerate} \end{lemma} \begin{proof} The usual proof goes through (see, e.g., \cite[Corollary 7.1.5]{tent2012course}). \end{proof} \begin{lemma} \thlabel{left-extension-when-kim-fork-eq-kim-div} Let $\ind$ be an independence relation.
+For the ``in particular'', we can directly use the previous paragraph together with \thref{properties-of-kim-independence}.
+For a more abstract proof, observe that, since $\ind^1 \implies \ind^2$, we have $(\ind^2)^+ \implies (\ind^1)^+$, and so by \thref{ind-star-props}(ii), $((\ind^2)^+)^* \implies ((\ind^1)^+)^*$, that is, $\ind^2$-Kim-independence implies $\ind^1$-Kim-independence.
+The implication between the ``weak'' versions of $\ind$-Kim-dividing admits of a similarly abstract proof. \end{proof} \begin{example} $\find$-Kim-independence $\implies$ Kim-independence $\implies \uind$-Kim-independence. \end{example} The following is an example of a result that seems to require the assumption that ``$\ind$-Kim-forking = $\ind$-Kim-dividing'' and not just the weaker ``$\ind$-Kim-forking = weakly $\ind$-Kim-dividing'': \begin{lemma} \thlabel{left-extension-when-kim-fork-eq-kim-div} Let $\ind$ be an independence relation satisfying full existence and monotonicity.
 Suppose that, for any formula $\phi(x,b)$ and any $M \models T$, $\phi(x,b)$ $\ind$-Kim-forks over $M$ iff it $\ind$-Kim-divides over $M$.
 Then $\ind$-Kim-independence satisfies left extension. \end{lemma} \begin{proof} We adapt the proof of \cite[Claim 3.20]{chernikov2012forking}.
 Suppose that $a$ is $\ind$-Kim-independent from $b$ over $M$, and let $c$ be a tuple.
-It suffices to show that there is $c' \equiv_{Ma} c$ such that $\tp(c'a/Mb)$ does not $\ind$-Kim-divide over $M$.
+By \thref{properties-of-kim-independence}(iii), it suffices to show that there is $c' \equiv_{Ma} c$ such that $\tp(c'a/Mb)$ does not $\ind$-Kim-divide over $M$.
+Let $p(x,a) := \tp(c/Ma)$.
 We will show that the set

 is consistent.